What is Biotechnology?

 - Adult Stem Cells

-- Monoclonal Antibodies: These are the techniques where pure antibiotics are produced.
+- Monoclonal Antibodies(Biotechnology): These are the techniques where pure antibiotics are produced.
 Technology allows for the production of a large number of pure antibiotics, which have two useful properties:

 - They are extremely specific and bind to and attack one particular antigen.

-- Some antibodies once activated by the occurrence of the disease continue to confer resistance against the diseases.
+- Some antibodies once activated by the occurrence of the disease continue to confer resistance against the disease.

 Application of Biotechnology in Medicine